james-card/NanoOs/docs/2025-02-XX_VM-Optimizations.md

 New calculations added with new memory segments and it was time to give it a whirl.
 First run:  4.798 seconds to run "Hello, world!".
 That's almost a 3X improvement just based on that one change!
 Still a long way to go to get to something useful, but not bad for a first pass and such a simple change!

+I thought perhaps there might be another optimization I could make to fseek.
+It occurred to me that the implementation always traversed the FAT chain when the new location was less than the current location.
+This isn't necessary if the new location is still within the current cluster.
+So I put in code to skip the traversal if the FAT traversal if the old cluster and new cluster were the same.
+End result:  Zero impact.
+The problem is that all the work I'm doing right now is still within the first cluster of each file.
+That would be a valuable optimization if the virtual memory area I was working with was beyond the first cluster.
+For now, though, it serves no purpose, so I removed it.

+OK, what else?
+Well, I knew from my previous debugging work that the program was jumping backward 28 bytes in the loop it was in.
+That's beyond the 16 bytes that are available in the virtual memory state cache.
+So I got curious what would happen if I doubled the size of the cache.
+Result:  Immediately and consistently knocked another second off the runtime.
+Cool!

+Now, I had a problem, though.
+Initially, I was talking about two virtual memory states with 16-byte caches.
+Now, I was talking about three virtual memory states with 32-byte caches.
+The total size of the new VM state object was now 348 bytes.
+The stack size of a process in NanoOs is only 340 bytes.
+So, I was beyond the allowable size of a single process stack just with that one object.
+Any function calls at all were just flat out of the question.

 To be continued...

 [Table of Contents](.)